 Sounding Urban Places - Interdisciplinary Research Project

-Starting as of January 2024, the lectorate Music, Education & Society participates in this interdisciplinary arts-based research project, building on community engagement in data collection and artistic co-creation with a focus on sound.
+Between January 2024 and December 2025, the lectorate Music, Education & Society participated in this interdisciplinary arts-based research project, building on community engagement in data collection and artistic co-creation with a focus on sound.

-This research project takes place in the framework of Horizon 2020 and JPI Urban Europe and is co-funded in 2024-2025 by Regieorgaan SIA, part of the Netherlands Organization for Scientific Research (NWO).
+The project took place in the framework of Horizon 2020 and JPI Urban Europe and was co-funded by Regieorgaan SIA, part of the Netherlands Organization for Scientific Research (NWO).

 Sound Up is a collaboration between Luleå University of Technology (main applicant), Royal Conservatoire The Hague (co-applicant), Leiden University, Soundtrackcity, I'm Binck, and Kluster.